 To get rid of cellulite, Dr. Murad says you need to strengthen and hydrate your body's cells and the connective tissue in your body.

-Cellulite may not disappear altogether, but it should diminish if you follow some of these steps.
+Cellulite may not disappear altogether, but it should diminish if you make important lifestyle changes.

 Lifestyle Changes That Help Get Rid of Cellulite

 - Avoid toxins like excessive alcohol and cigarettes, which put a burden on your body's lymphatic system.
 This is one of the most important things you can do for your overall health, AND it helps get rid of cellulite.

 - Improve your eating habits..
 This means eating lots of leafy greens and fruit.
 Organic food is better because it contains fewer toxins like pesticides.

 - Avoid junk food, diet soda, processed foods, artificial colors and flavors, and saturated fats such as butter and animal fats.
 Limit sugar and salt, which aggravate fluid retention.
 A trip to a detox spa or a health spa can help you make some of these changes.

 - Drink a lot of water to hydrate your body and flush out toxins.
 Eight to ten glasses a day are recommended.

 - Brush your skin daily, preferably before bathing.
 The best is a Tampico Skin Brush made with natural agave plant fiber.
 This simple technique stimulates blood and lymph flow, removes dead skin cells and encourages new cell growth.
 Skin brushing is also inexpensive.
 You can get a good quality body brush for $6-$8.

 - Take Glucosamine supplements, which helps your body repair the dermis and connective tissue, an effective cellulite treatment.